bupthpc/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/07-Channelizer-Using-Vitis-Libraries/README.md

 System Partitioning is the process of designing an embedded system for heterogeneous compute.
 This involves analyzing the polyphase channelizer algorithm characteristics and its functional blocks to identify which block should be implemented in AI Engines versus PL, and establish a data flow with sufficient bandwidth to support the required computations.
-For more information on system partitioning methodology, refer to [(UG1504)](https://docs.amd.com/r/en-US/ug1504-acap-system-solution-planning-methodology/AI-Engine-System-Partitioning-Planning).
+For more information on system partitioning methodology, refer to *Versal Adaptive SoC System and Solution Planning Methodology Guide* [(UG1504)](https://docs.amd.com/r/en-US/ug1504-acap-system-solution-planning-methodology/AI-Engine-System-Partitioning-Planning).

 ![figure2](images/system_partitioning_overview.png)